skip to main content

 To earn a place as an HMGCC apprentice, you'll need to meet our entry requirements, have bags of enthusiasm and a genuine interest in software, technology or engineering.

-You’ll create user-friendly Apps that make sure our customers can communicate securely.
-You’ll be involved in creating and developing new products and will have the opportunity to research next generation telecoms and cyber technologies.
+Working as a software developer within HMGCC, you’ll design and build software solutions that deliver mission critical impact within national security.
+You’ll be involved in creating and developing new products and will have the opportunity to research next-generation systems and cyber technologies.
 You’ll work with the cyber security team to spot and correct weaknesses in existing products and ensure new products are secure by design.
 You’ll provide practical guidance and tools to help our customers make the best use of our products.

 What will I learn?